RobBBQ/RobBBQ.github.io/_posts/2021-06-06-RForkner-Anhydrite.md

         plt.setp(ax.get_yticklabels(), visible = False)
     plt.setp(ax.get_xticklabels(), visible = False)
 ax1.set_ylabel('Depth', fontsize=14)
-plt.subplots_adjust(wspace=0)
-plt.show()
 ```

-### Before we plot logs, we want to know which petrophysical measurements will discriminate anhydrite most effciently.
+### However, before we plot all the logs, we want to know which petrophysical measurements will discriminate anhydrite most effciently.
 ![](/images/AnhydriteImages/Elan_1.jpg)
 ### In this case the combined logs that are most effective for descrimination are neutron density, resistivity (deep), sonic (C&S), and neutron porosity